jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ### Research interests

-My research is aimed at reducing emerging risks from AI, especially by improving risk management, regulation, and corporate governance.
+My research is aimed at reducing emerging risks from AI.
+I'm particularly interested in AI risk management, regulation, and corporate governance.

 - **Risk management.** It becomes increasingly clear that the development and deployment of frontier AI systems poses severe risks to society.
 I study how these risks can be measured and reduced to an acceptable level.